Roles

 Add users to a role:

-- Open the role details
+- Expand the role row

 - Click Add Members